gjheij/ls_userguide/manuscript.md

 master -m 03 -n 2 -x 5 -j
 ```

 Because line-scanning data is extremely noisy, we need some additional steps to clean the data up.
-One method is anatomical component correction, or `aCompCor`.
+One method is anatomical component correction, or `aCompCor`[@BehzadiY2007].
 This regresses out the frequencies from white matter and CSF voxels.
 To do this, we need to know where our line was relative to the anatomy.
 For this, you'd say we can use the segmentations we made in `ses-1` and the registration matrix between the sessions to map the segmentations into the slice.
 However, this mapping is created using `FreeSurfer` input, while the segmentations are in `native` space.
 Thus, the dimensions are different and therefore this transformation matrix cannot be used directly.
 We can run the following to get the correct mapping stored in `project/derivatives/pycortex/<subject>/transforms/<subject>_ses-<ses>_from-ses1_to_ses<ses>_desc-genaff.mat`:
 ```bash
 call_ses1_to_ses -s <subject> -n <session ID>
 ```